Haasrobertgmxnet/PumpControl/README.md

 - **Sleep Mode**: < 10µA (with ADC off, BOD disabled)
 - **Active Measurement**: ~1-2mA for brief periods
 - **Pump Control**: Depends on external pump circuitry

-#### Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Follow the existing code style (C++17, template-based)
-4. Test on actual ATtiny25 hardware
-5. Submit a Pull Request

-#### License

-This project is licensed under the MIT License.

 ---